panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 message; // => 'The number is 42'
 ```

-Let's see in more detail with examples and best practices how to use template strings to perform string interpolation in JavaScript.
+Let's see in more detail, with examples and best practices, how to use template strings to perform string interpolation in JavaScript.

 ```toc
 ```